JeroenMols/LandscapeVideoCamera/README.md

          builder.frameRate(framesPerSec);
-         builder.showRecordingTime();         // Show the elapsed recording time builder.noCameraToggle();            // Remove button to toggle between front and back camera builder.noFlashToggle();            // Remove button to toggle flash on/off
+         builder.showRecordingTime();         // Show the elapsed recording time builder.noCameraToggle();            // Remove button to toggle between front and back camera builder.setFlashOption(PredefinedCaptureConfigurations.FlashOption.START_OFF); // Show button to toggle flash on/off and start recording with flash Off (other PredefinedCaptureConfigurations.FlashOption can be choosen)

          // Get the CaptureConfiguration
          CaptureConfiguration configuration = builder.build();